carbon-design-system/carbon-for-ibm-dotcom-design-kit/.github/ISSUE_TEMPLATE/request-access.md

 ---
-name: Request access
+name: Design adopter kit access request
 about: Request access to the IBM.com Expressive and IBM.com Library design kits
-title: Design kit access request
+title: Design adopter kit access request
 labels: adopter support
 assignees: ljcarot, wonilsuhibm, oliviaflory

 ---

-Thanks for your interest in the IBM.com Design kits!
+Thanks for your interest in the `IBM.com Design Adopter Kit`!

 We are in a closed adoption phase at the moment.
 Please answer the following questions to help us better understand your interest.
-Someone from Carbon for IBM.com will reach out to you soon regarding your request for access.
+Someone from `Carbon for IBM.com` will reach out to you soon regarding your request for access.

+> What is your email address?

 > Which team are you on?